chloealbright/DevHiveMind/README.md

 - **Updating Existing Notes**: Contributors can update existing notes to keep them current by adding yourself as a author and update the "EditDate" property.

 - **Creating New Notes**: When creating new notes, use Markdown templates to maintain consistency in formatting.
-Obsidian can help with this using custom templates.
+Obsidian can help with this using custom templates by pressing `alt + n`.
 You can create your own templates to suit specific note types or add templates that you found effective.

 - **Adding Authors**: Include yourself as an author or attribute authors to the respective notes to give credit for contributions.
 It's important to acknowledge and appreciate the work of contributors.